christianrosdahl/legilo/README.md

 ## Language and text selection

-Choose language by pressing the indicated key (the letter within `[]`) for each language name.
+Choose language by pressing the indicated key (the letter or number within `[]`) for each language name.
 Choose whether you want to add a new text or open a previous text by pressing <kbd>N</kbd> or <kbd>O</kbd>.
 Press <kbd>⏎ Enter</kbd> to confirm your choices.
 In this start window, you can also choose to activate dark mode by pressing <kbd>D</kbd> and to deactivate text-to-speech pronunciation by pressing <kbd>P</kbd>.
 Deactivating pronunciation might make lookup of words faster.

 ## New text